 The wind turbines will stretch out over a length of approximately 55 km along the Broadsound Range.
 The towers for the wind turbines will be approximately 130m in high, blades are expected to be about 75m long.

 The project is currently in the feasibility phase.
 We are actively working on technical, environmental, social and economic aspects of the project.
-We aim to start road upgrade work, followed by full wind farm construction, in the first half of 2020.
+We aim to start road upgrade work followed by full wind farm construction in 2021.

 Development of the Clarke Creek Wind and Solar Farm has been undertaken by Lacour Energy.
 Feasibility work for the project commenced in 2016 and has included: